 Forex Market Structure

-In this section, you will learn how the market is structure, how to define trends, the benefit of knowing the forex market structure, and where the market is heading.
+In this section, you will learn how the market is structured, how to define trends, the benefit of knowing the forex market structure, and where the market is heading in forex trading.

-Learning about the forex market structure is very important because these will help you get a better understanding of how chart patterns are formed and how price action can dictate market movements.
+Learning about the forex market structure is very important because it will help you get a better understanding of how chart patterns are formed and how price action can dictate market movements.

 Forex Market Structure – How To Read It